Zaatari Refugee Camp

 Prior to his time at the University of Chicago, Mabrouk worked at the Egyptian Center for Public Opinion Research, coordinating the International Development and Research Center’s anti-corruption project.
 As a researcher, he worked on projects for international organizations such as UN Women, the International Development Research Center, and the National Council for Women.
 He also worked as an Insights Analyst with Nielsen, working alongside the advanced analytical team, in addition to leading Nielsen's environmental initiatives in Egypt.

-From Cairo, Egypt, Sherif Mabrouk holds a bachelor’s degree in statistics with a minor in computer science from Cairo University.
-During his undergraduate studies, he spent a year at the University of Chicago, studying econometrics and program evaluation.
+Sherif Mabrouk holds a bachelor’s degree in statistics with a minor in computer science from Cairo University, during which he spent a year at the University of Chicago, studying econometrics and program evaluation.
 Following graduation, he also earned a data science specialization from Johns Hopkins University, studying programming and machine learning.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.